 Prayer and worship is central to the community of Holy Cross School.
-We gather daily to celebrate our faith and to place the life of the school in a prayerful context.
+We gather as a whole school or class every day to celebrate our faith and to place the life of the school in a prayerful context.
 Prayer punctuates the day within our classrooms, Key Stage groups and as a whole school.
 As part of the recognition of the central place of Liturgy and worship in our Catholic tradition and respect for the needs and experiences of those taking part, we encourage children to be actively involved in the planning and delivery of our gatherings, ensuring a sense of belonging, and welcoming parents, priests and parishioners.
+Every Monday at 9am we have a whole school lithurgy and parents/guardians/grandparents are warmly welcomed to attend.
+Tea and Coffee is also served.

-The school gathers for Masses on Holy Days and special occasions.
+The school also gathers for Masses on Holy Days and special occasions.
 The worship of the school family is an expression of all we believe and as such is open to parents throughout the year within classes, Key Stages and when we gather as a whole school community.

-Whole school Masses are held termly, class masses celebrated (from Year 3 upwards,) termly and we end our year and say farewell at our Leavers' Mass in July.
+Whole school Masses are held termly, class masses celebrated (from Year 3 upwards) termly and we end our year and say farewell at our Leavers' Mass in July.